sjnonweb/highlevel-bulk-actions/README.md

 **7. Scheduling:** Bulk actions can be scheduled for a specific time in future, service expects iso string as the date format.
 Can be generated from `new Date().toISOString()`

-**8. Extensibility:** Code is writte in a modular architecture, using nestjs dependency injection system.
+**8. Extensibility:** Code is written in a modular architecture, using nestjs dependency injection system.
 Adding support for a new entity can be done in following way:

   1. Create the Entity module with schema and service methods.
   2. Implement `EntityProcessor` class by extending abstract class `BulkActionProcessor` from `src/bulk-actions/processor/abstract.processor.ts`.
 Which implements `IBulkActionProcessor` interface